-quiren nents for Plan A and Plan B
+Requirements for Plan A and Plan B

-Complete all of the following courses (17 credits):

-NEU 804 Molecular and Developmental Neurobiology 3

-NEU 806 3

-NEU 839 4

-PHM 827 4

-PSY 811 3

-Comp lete on

-PHM 830 3

-PSY 815

-3

-Complete a minimum of 6 credits in Neuroscience 800 or 899.
-Plan A

-Comp NEU NEU NEU PHM PSY Comp PHM PSY Complete all NEU 804 NEU 806 NEU 839 PHM 827 PSY 811 Complete on PHM 830 PSY 815 NEU 804 Molecular and Developmental Neurobiology.
-Advanced Neuroscience Techniques Laboratory.
-NEU 839 Systems Neuroscience.
-PHM 827 Physiology and Pharmacology of Excitable Cells.
-PSY 811 Advanced Behavioral Neuroscience.
-Complete one of the following courses (3 credits): PHM 830 Experimental Design and Data Analysis.
+1. Comp lete all of the following courses (17 credits): NEU 804 Molecular and Developmental Neurobiology.
+3 NEU 806 Advanced Neuroscience Techniques Laboratory 3 NEU 839 Systems Neuroscience 4 PHM 827 Physiology and Pharmacology of Excitable Cells 4 PSY 811 Advanced Behavioral Neuroscience 3 2.
+Comp lete on e of the following courses (3 credits): PHM 830 Experimental Design and Data Analysis 3 PSY 815 Quantitative Research Design and Analysis in Psychology 3 ~ ~

-- students must complete 4 credits of Neuroscience 899. - Complete an additional 4 credits of elective courses related to the student's research and approved by the student's guidance committee.
-These credits may be earned in Neuroscience 800 or 899 if the student chooses - Complete a one semester laboratory rotation with each of two neuroscience faculty in the first year of study.
+- Complete a minimum of 6 credits in Neuroscience 800 or 899.
+Plan A students must complete 4 credits of Neuroscience 899. - Complete an additional 4 credits of elective courses related to the student's research and approved by the student's guidance committee.
+These credits may be earned in Neuroscience 800 or 899 if the student chooses. - 5.
+Complete a one semester laboratory rotation with each of two neuroscience faculty in the first year of study.
 Students will select the two laboratories in which they will rotate at the beginning of fall semester based on discussions and mutual agreement with neuroscience faculty members.